 A Short Guide to the Skiing in Kuhtai

-Since 2012, Kuhtai’s ski area has been the venue for the SIGB Ski Test – the annual March gathering of manufacturers, distributors, ski shops and ski testers to check out equipment for the British ski market.
-It’s been the most successful ski-test venue of the last 15 years, thanks to the easy access from Innsbruck airport, as well as several fast lifts, good March snow, and a decent variety of terrain (both on and off piste), all served by ski-in, ski-out hotels.
+Between 2012 and 2017, Kuhtai’s ski area was the venue for the SIGB Ski Test – the annual March gathering of manufacturers, distributors, ski shops and ski testers to check out equipment for the British ski market.
+It was widely regarded as the most successful test venue for years, thanks to the easy access from Innsbruck airport, as well as several fast lifts, good March snow, and a decent variety of terrain (both on and off piste), all served by ski-in, ski-out hotels.

 And if you that makes Kuhtai sound like a good venue for a short break, packed with skiing – well, you’d be absolutely right.
-Ski here for two days – especially midweek, when the Austrians are at work – and you’re going to have a blast.
+Ski here for two days – especially midweek – and you’re going to have a blast.
 You need to be at least a confident intermediate to enjoy the pistes – almost all of them are reds or blacks – but if you are, then you’ll love their steepish pitch and their tendency to follow the fall-line straight down the slopes.
 The snow on Kuhtai’s north-facing slopes is almost always in great nick too: in fact, it sticks around long after the lifts have closed at the end of the season.